-The first team to Valley of Flowersalley of Flowers is at the actual Valley of Flowers today!
+The first team to Valley of Flowers is at the actual Valley of Flowers today!
 They climb up from Govind Ghat to Valley of Flowers and back.

 This is one of the only monsoon treks we run in Uttarakhand.
 It’s because the flowers bloom only when it rains.
 It’s a sight to behold!